Sertraline

 Help to get a good night’s sleep

-The treatment that works best for you will depend on your individual circumstances, so consult your doctor first.
+The treatment that works best for you will depend on your individual circumstances, so consult your doctor or pharmacist first.

 Can you drink alcohol while taking sertraline?